e2b-dev/E2B/CONTRIBUTING.md

 The new provider integrations should be placed in `api-service/models/providers/`.

 ## Provider integrations
 We use [LangChain](https://github.com/hwchase17/langchain) under the hood, so if you are adding a new integration you have to implement the `BaseLanguageModel` class.
-That means implementing the `_acall` async method that calls the model with a prompt and returns the output.
-We then use this method for calling the model.
+That means implementing the `_acall` async method that calls the model with a prompt and returns the output and also calling `self.callback_manager.on_llm_new_token` from inside the `_acall` method to diggest the output.

 ### **Using [LangChain](https://python.langchain.com/en/latest/modules/models/llms/integrations.html) integration**
 You can often use existing LangChain integrations to add new model providers to e2b with just a few modifications.